initOS/dob/docs/configuration.md

   suffix: ..
 Suffix to add for the new value.**
   length: ..
 The length of the randomized value.**
   uuid: ..
 Generate a new uuid.
 Supported options are 1 or 4.**
+  choices: ..
+List of values to pick a random value***

 *   Only available for Integer, Float, Date, Datetime **  Only available for Char, Html, Text
+*** Only available for Char, Html, Text, Selection
 ```

 References are defined as a mapping where is the key is getting used to replace values